e271828e/Flight.jl/docs/notes/design/framework_spec.md

 comes from inference through user code.
 Safety of the substitution rests on the embedding guarantee stated in [§12.5][s12-5].

-Scoping (what actually needs genericity — roughly half the type inventory):
+Scoping (what actually needs genericity — roughly half the type inventory) has three tiers (row 11):

 - **[Walked](#g-walked) — payload/value types constructed during evaluation (~25 structs):**
   the quaternion/attitude family, `Wrench`, `FrameTransform`, `MassProperties`,